 The Tribunal can:

-- Confirm (continue) or revoke (cease) an ITO or FO
+- Confirm (continue) or revoke (cease) an TA or FO

-- If you are on an ITO, allow you to leave the hospital for short periods (approve limited community treatment) or order you to return to hospital (change your treatment order category)
+- If you are on an TA, allow you to leave the hospital for short periods (approve limited community treatment) or order you to return to hospital (change your treatment order category)

 - If you are on a FO, approve the extent to which you may be absent from the hospital (approve or order limited community treatment including anything from short escorted absences to full community treatment)